The End of Oil: Predictions for the price of oil

 thirteen months after the book was first published.

 However, by 2009, oil prices had fallen back under the sixty-dollar mark.

 Reception

-The End of Oil received a number of positive reviews from American newspapers and review publications.
+The End of Oil received some positive reviews from American newspapers and review publications.
 Notably, environmentalist Bill McKibben, in an article for the New York Review of Books, described it as "perhaps the best single book ever produced about our energy economy and its environmental implications."

 Fellow author Joseph J. Romm, whose The Hype about Hydrogen had been published a few weeks before The End of Oil, called the book "fascinating" and "a stinging rebuke of America's myopic, do-nothing energy policy."
 In 2005, it was a finalist for the New York Public Library's Helen Bernstein Book Award.